1,4-Cyclohexanedione: Preparation

 1,4-Cyclohexanedione is prepared in two steps from diesters of succinic acid.
-Specifically under basic conditions, the diethyl ester condenses to give the cyclohexenediol derivative diethylsuccinoylsuccinate.
+Specifically under basic conditions, the diethyl succinate condenses to give the cyclohexenediol derivative diethylsuccinoylsuccinate.
 This intermediate can be hydrolysed and decarboxylated to afford the desired dione.

 This dione condenses with malononitrile to give an intermediate that can be dehydrogenated to tetracyanoquinodimethane (TCNQ).

+Reactions & Uses

+Protection of one of the carbonyl groups with ethylene glycol affords 1,4-cyclohexanedione monoethylene glycol ketal aka 1,4-Dioxaspiro[4.5]decan-8-one [4746-97-8].
+This compound is useful because it finds application in the synthesis of Ramatroban, Ciclindole, Flucindole, LY-344864 [1217756-94-9], Frovatriptan, Epibatidine, Quinelorane, Bromadol, & C-8813.